4 min read

 Why this matters for AI-native collaboration

-The default AI experience today is private and temporary.
+The default AI experience is often private and temporary.

 One person prompts.
 One person gets an answer.
-The answer may influence the work, but the reasoning disappears into a private thread.
+The answer may influence the work, but the source context and assumptions disappear into a private thread.

 That weakens collaboration.